Islandora/islandora_videojs/README.md

 [![Configuration](https://camo.githubusercontent.com/1c8251f9d0a2062abdb1433e18da6a9838a36264/687474703a2f2f692e696d6775722e636f6d2f4e684d4a5932752e706e67)](https://camo.githubusercontent.com/1c8251f9d0a2062abdb1433e18da6a9838a36264/687474703a2f2f692e696d6775722e636f6d2f4e684d4a5932752e706e67)

+## Documentation

+Further documentation for this module is available at [our wiki](https://wiki.duraspace.org/display/ISLANDORA/Islandora+Video.js).

 ## Troubleshooting/Issues

 The Video.js directory must be installed as the directory name "video-js" in the Drupal library directory.
 If you see HTTP 404 errors for "//video.js" that means Drupal has not found the "video-js" folder.